 If you’ve been researching alternatives to antidepressants, you’ve probably come across ketamine and esketamine.
 You might even be wondering: “Esketamine vs ketamine—are they the same thing?”
 Short answer: not exactly.
-While they’re closely related, the way they’re administered, monitored, and covered by insurance can be very different.
+While they’re closely related, the way they’re administered, monitored, and covered by insurance can vary significantly.

 In this guide, we’ll break down the differences between ketamine infusions and Spravato (esketamine), explain what’s covered by insurance, how long each treatment lasts, how much they cost, and which option might be right for you.